 \subsubsection{Additional results}

-\paragraph{Multiagent Bandit Problem:} In the multi-agent version, which we will call MULTI-BANDIT, the environment is composed of $M$ replicas of the bandit with feedback task.
-Each agent $i=1,\ldots,M$ interacts with its own version of the environment, but feedback and rewards are coupled across agents; MULTI-BANDIT is obtained by modifying the single agent version as follows:
+\paragraph{Multi-agent Bandit Problem:} In the multi-agent version, the environment is composed of $M$ replicas of the bandit with feedback task.
+Each agent $i=1,\ldots,M$ interacts with its own version of the environment, but feedbacks and rewards are coupled across agents.
+The multi-agent bandit is obtained by modifying the single agent version as follows: